Bricktech2000/Atto-8/bf/README.md

 | `IP`      | Instruction Pointer | 8 bits |
 | `HP`      | Head Pointer        | 8 bits |

-`IP` is a pointer to the current instruction and can be indirectly written to through instructions `[` and `]`. `IP` is incremented after the execution of every instruction.
+`IP` is a pointer to the next instruction to be executed and can be indirectly written to through instructions `[` and `]`. `IP` is incremented before the execution of every instruction.

 `HP` is a read-write head that can be moved through instructions `>` and `<` and used through instructions `+`, `-`, `.` and `,`.